 - Faculty at the rank of Clinical Assistant Professor rank will hold two-year appointments that are renewable for two-year periods with yearly annual review.
 Faculty at the Clinical Associate Professor rank will hold three-year appointments that are renewable for three-year periods with yearly annual review.
 Faculty at the rank Clinical Professor will hold five-year appointments that are renewable for five year periods with yearly annual review. - 2.
 Faculty must have held the rank of Clinical Assistant Professor for six years to be eligible for promotion to Clinical Associate Professor.
 Faculty at the rank of Clinical Assistant Professor are eligible to apply for promotion to Associate Clinical Professor during the fall of their seventh year of service.
 Faculty must hold the rank of Clinical Associate Professor for four years to be eligible for promotion to Clinical Professor.
-Faculty at the rank of Clinical Associate Professor for four years to be eligible to apply for promotion to Clinical Professor.
 Faculty at the rank of Clinical Associate Professor are eligible to apply for promotion to Clinical Professor during the fall of their fifth year of service. - 3.
 The notification of reappointment or non-reappointment for faculty at the rank of Clinical Assistant Professor at the University of Southern Indiana shall be dated not later than December 15 of the second year of the two-year appointment.
-The notification of reappointment or non-reappointment for faculty at the rank of Clinical Associate Professor at the University of Southern Indiana shall be dated not later than December 15 of the third year of the three-year appointment.
-The notification of reappointment for faculty at the rank of Clinical Professor at the University of Southern Indiana shall be dated not later than December 15 of the third year of the three-year appointment.
+The notification of reappointment or non-reappointment for faculty at the rank of Clinical Associate Professor at the University of Southern Indiana shall be dated not later than December 15 of the third year of the three-year

+- appointment.
 The notification of reappointment or non-reappointment for faculty at the rank of Clinical Professor at the University of Southern Indiana shall be dated not later than December 15 of the fifth year of the five-year appointment.
 (The notification shall be by first-class mail at the current address maintained by the Human Resources Office.) - 4.
-If unusual circumstances exist, faculty members may submit a written request to break the sequence of the appointment period to the dean and the provost for approval. - 5.
-Any interruption of the appointment period that reduces the time spent actually working during the academic year to less than a full-time service period will result in a delay of promotion eligibility until the entire appointment period has been completed. - 6.
+If unusual circumstances exist, faculty members may submit a written request to break the sequence of the appointment period to the dean and the provost for approval. - Any interruption of the appointment period that reduces the time spent actually working during the academic year to less than a full-time service period will result in a delay of promotion eligibility until the entire appointment period has been completed. - 6.
 Clinical faculty members shall have the same academic freedom enjoyed by all other members of the faculty. - 7.
 At all levels of evaluation during the appointment period, faculty members will be notified of weaknesses or evidence of unsatisfactory performance or of any condition that might serve as a basis for non-renewal of their appointment. - 8.
 Service under a part-time or adjunct appointment shall not be counted as part of the required appointment period of service. - 9.
 Faculty members on term appointment may submit their resignation prior to the official notification of non-renewal of their appointment. - 10.
 A leave of absence without pay granted during the appointment period will delay promotion eligibility.